Learn the science behind:

 Making Italian meringue

-Saving an Italian meringue
+Saving a collapsed Italian meringue

 Problem solved!
 No need to throw out this smooth delicacy, just add it to your pie again.